‘The mind-set is refreshing; the value base is all about the children’

 These placements are designed to help young people make the transition from residential living such as in a children’s home to a family environment.

 In these circumstances there has usually been little time to undertake any introductions or planning and usually take place within 24 hours of request for a foster Family.
-We run a 24 hour service so are able to place a child anytime day or night.

 Wherever possible we try to ensure that sibling relationships are maintained.